 - Staying away from the protected person’s family, children, and/or friends

 If you are found guilty of violating a protection order, criminal or civil, you potentially face both fines and jail time.
 In some cases, you may even face over a year in jail for the violation.
 Additionally, if you were released on bond and your protection order is associated with that release, a violation can impact your bond.
-Because the penalties are so significant, if you are accused of violating a protection order, you need to seek counsel from an experienced attorney.
-Violating
+Because the penalties are so significant, if you are accused of violating a protection order, you need to seek counsel from an experienced Boulder protection order attorney.

 Barre M. Sakol, P.C.
 Protection Order Legal Counsel

 Protection order violation cases are highly emotional and can be very difficult to deal with.
 At Barre M. Sakol, P.C. we strive to provide our clients compassionate legal representation without judgment.
 Our law firm is experienced in both protection order violation cases as well as protection order modification cases.
 We believe that everyone deserves reliable legal counsel.
 We also know that one incident doesn’t define a person.
 To us, you are more than a case number.

 Our protection order violation defense lawyer represents clients across the Boulder area, and we are well-versed in how these cases are handled in Colorado.
 The courts notoriously take a hard line when it comes to protection order violations, and we are known for our strong defense strategies.
 When you need a protection order lawyer who will tirelessly advocate for you, turn to us.

 "He is always available, and very focused on his client and his/her case.
 "Paul G.

 "It was a trying time and having Barre on my side was was the best decision I made."Stephanie F.

 "While I wish I had never had to meet Barre, I'm glad that I retained his services.
 "Alan G.